Key Public Health Questions

 For more information read WHO Ottawa Charter.

-These five action areas have been adapted below with specific Western Australian examples provided.
+These five action areas have been adapted below with specific Western Australian examples.

 Healthy and Safe Public Policy